Property valuations

 Land Tax

 The State Revenue Office (SRO) uses the site value assessment on your rates notice for the purpose of assessing land tax.
-All enquiries relating to a Land Tax Assessment notice should be directed to the State Revenue Office in the first instance.
+All enquiries relating to Land Tax or the Vacant Residential Land Tax should be directed to the State Revenue Office in the first instance.
 If the enquiry relates to the valuation, the SRO will refer the matter to the appointed contract valuer.

 Fire Services Property Levy

-The Fire Services Property levy was introduced in 2012 in respect of levying all rateable and non-rateable land and became effective from 1 July 2013.
-The fire services property levy is charged against the capital improved valued of the property and will appear on the rates notice as an additional item, to be collected by Council and forwarded to the SRO.
-Objections to the fire services levy can be made by completing our Property valuations and fire services levy enquiry form
+The Fire Services Property Levy is charged against the Capital Improved Value of the property and will appear on the rates notice as an additional item, to be collected by Council and forwarded to the SRO.
+Objections to the fire services levy can be made by completing our online Property valuations and fire services levy enquiry form